theissn/blog/content/posts/setup-coc-autocomplete-in-neovim.md

 # 🎉

-You have now (hopefully) succesfully managed to setup neovim with LSP and autocomplete.
+You have now (hopefully) successfully managed to setup neovim with LSP and autocomplete.
 If you happened to run into any issues, please reach out to me on twitter [@theis_nielsen](https://twitter.com/theis_nielsen)